Driving License

 - Outside a built-up area: 80 km/h

-Speeding penalties increase according to how much the driver exceeded the speed limit and whether the offense took place in a residential area, in a 30 km/h zone, or on the highway.
+Speeding penalties increase according to how much the driver exceeded the speed limit and whether the offense occurred in a residential area, 30 km/h zone, or highway.
 You can calculate speeding fines online on the Openbaar Ministerie website.

 Speed limit enforcement is extensive on roads in the Netherlands.
 This includes speed bumps and signs on highways to help reduce vehicle speed.
 Fixed speed cameras are also in operation on many roads and motorways.
 The Centraal Justitieel Incasso Bureau (CJIB) will send you a fine by post if you are caught speeding.